ebygd/rustlings/README.md

 # rustlings

-Solutions for the rustligns exercises
+Solutions for the rustlings exercises